teknopaul/binjs/binjs/doc/Xml.md

     var text = new File("./doc.xml").read();
     var rootElement = parser.parse(text);

-A heirarchy of objects is returned, inspect an example with JSON.stringify() to understand how to navigate the Don once parsed.
+A heirarchy of objects is returned, inspect an example with JSON.stringify() to understand how to navigate the Dom once parsed.

     $.println(JSON.stringify(rootElement));